Madsy/guile-automatic-build/README.md

     lib <-- .a, .dll.a and libtool .la libraries for linking share <-- misc files installed by the libraries

-The guile directory looks like this:
+The ./binaries/guile-v2.0.9/guile directory looks like this:

     bin <-- guile.exe run-guile.bat and run-tests.bat lives here
     include <-- headers for guile if you want to embed guile in an application